-Release Modification 12.2(52)SG This command was introduced on the Catalyst 4500 series switch, Supervisor Engine 6-E, and Catalyst 4900M chassis.
+Release Modification 12.2(52)SG This command was introduced on Supervisor Engine 6E and the Catalyst 4900M.

 The recipient profile does not need to be enabled for the call-home request.
 The profile should specify the e-mail address where the transport gateway is configured so that the request message can be forwarded to the Cisco TAC and the user can receive the reply from the Smart Call Home service.